Skip to content

 Private or Public Facing Data Access Controller

-You can choose to deploy a private, VPC-only facing Satori CH DAC, or a public, internet-facing Satori CH DAC.
+You can choose to deploy a private, VNet-only facing Satori CH DAC, or a public, internet-facing Satori CH DAC.

 Azure Internal Load Balancer